nathanvid/infinitemage-website/content/chapters/chapter_0207.md

 The Great World Hall in Jebul was Kariel's laboratory and an observatory governing the operation of the world.

-Because space had been erased with a special function of the Mecha System, as long as the security device was operational, not only entry but even traces could not be found.
+Because space had been erased with a special function of the Mecca System, as long as the security device was operational, not only entry but even traces could not be found.

 Befitting a place with the character for "hall," it was a vast space that could contain Alpheus Magic School.